Anello-Photonics/docs-A1/getting_started_quick.rst

 3.1 Monitor Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For a real-time display of the INS solution, select *Monitor* in the main menu.

+Logging can be started and ended by clicking the LOG button.
-To toggle the logging or GNSS connection, click the LOG or GPS button.
+GNSS input can be turned on or off by clicking the GPS button.

 3.2 Log a Data File